-- 7. The Code and Guidance apply to all workers employed or otherwise engaged by NDIS providers to deliver supports and services in the NDIS.
+- 6. The Code and Guidance apply to all workers employed or otherwise engaged by NDIS providers to deliver supports and services in the NDIS.
 The term 'workers' includes, but is not limited to, providers' employees, key personnel3 contractors, agents and volunteers engaged by an NDIS provider.
-Where this Guidance refers to a worker's provider (or words to that effect) it means the NDIS provider that employs or otherwise engages the person. - 8.
-NDIS providers for the purposes of the Code includes: - a. registered NDIS providers - b. unregistered4 NDIS providers - c. providers delivering Commonwealth Continuity of Support (CoS) Programme services to older people (prescribed by the National Disability Insurance Scheme (NDIS Provider Definition) Rule 2018 to be NDIS providers) - d.
+Where this Guidance refers to a worker's provider (or words to that effect) it means the NDIS provider that employs or otherwise engages the person. - 7.
+NDIS providers for the purposes of the Code includes: - a. registered NDIS providers - b. unregistered4 NDIS providers - c. providers delivering Disability Support for Older Australians Program (prescribed by the rules to be NDIS Providers) - d.
 Any other person or entity prescribed by the National Disability Insurance Scheme Rules to be an NDIS provider.